Common Wealth Seed Growers

 Debbie Piesen has managed seed growing at Living Energy Farm since 2010, growing seeds and produce on three acres of certified organic land just outside of Louisa, Virginia.
 LEF is a project to build a self-sufficient farm, community and education center that uses no fossil fuels or grid electricity.
 She is passionate about identifying and stewarding varieties that really work well for homesteaders and gardeners who grow most of their own food, as well as for market growers.

-Sapphyre has been growing vegetables and seed crops since 2012, and continues to pursue her passion of growing and working with medicinal herbs.
+Sapphyre Miria has been growing vegetables and seed crops since 2012, and continues to pursue her passion of growing and working with medicinal herbs.
 She believes that it is essential for personal autonomy and freedom that everyday people control their own food, seed and medicine systems, rather than corporations like Monsanto and big pharma.
 Her favorite crops are corn, gourds and squash.

 Lyndsey Walker has grown vegetable seed crops and produce on her farm in Buckingham County, Virginia for two seasons.
 Before that she worked for several years on the seed growing crew at Twin Oaks.